JLandowski904/planera-scheduling-app/setup-instructions.md

 3. **Container won't start**:
    - Solution: Check if port 3000 is available: `docker ps`
-   - Try a different port: `docker run -p 3001:3000 planera-app`
+   - Try a different port: `docker run -p 3001:3000 plandango-app`

 4. **File changes not reflected in container**:
    - Solution: Use the docker-compose.yml file which includes volume mounting